 As for the book itself, well….
 Stirner may have been parodying Hegel and his lesser epigones, but to do so entailed making a book that, whatever its occasional jokes and overall satire, is mostly written and structured in the gummy style of the German Idealists.

-The future fate of Stirner’s writing career was indeed foretold by his dismal performance on the exams for his teaching certificate: his examiners found “his expression was feeble and tedious” and “emphasized two major failings: lack of precise knowledge of anything but the Bible, and the possession of an extremely rigourous logical mind which tended to stifle his thought.”
+The future fate of Stirner’s writing career was indeed foretold by his dismal performance on the exams for his teaching certificate: his examiners found “his expression was feeble and tedious,” and “emphasized two major failings: lack of precise knowledge of anything but the Bible, and the possession of an extremely rigorous logical mind which tended to stifle his thought.”
 The Bible and Hegel: a deadly combination.

 This might suggest that Carroll’s edition, which excerpts the text, occasionally re-arranging it or adding material from other Stirner publications, might be preferable.
 But even if it weren’t out of print, Carroll’s manifest animus makes his selection worthy of suspicion.